Jaganmohini (1951 film)

 Jaganmohini is a 1951 Kannada film by D. Shankar Singh.
 It is about a seductress who falls in love with a prince and tries to steal him from his fiancée.
 It starred Harini who made her debut at the age of 14.
 Harini became the first Kannada heroine to wear a swimsuit on-screen.
 The movie was infamous for its censor problems.
-Despite this, the film became a box office hit and had a 100-days run - the first Kannada film to run for hundred days.
+It became a box-office hit and had a 100-day run - the first Kannada film to run for hundred days.
 The movie ran for 25 weeks and was the highest-grossing movie at that time.
 B. Vittalacharya remade it in Telugu in 1978 as Jaganmohini, which also went on to be remade in Tamil in 1978.
-Further, it was remade again in Tamil in 2009 as Jaganmohini.
-The film dubbed into Telugu and released in 1953.
+Further, it was made in Tamil again in 2009 as Jaganmohini.
+The film was dubbed into Telugu and released in 1953.